-Cai is Associate Head of School (International), Course Director for the Bachelor of International Studies and a Senior Lecturer in International Relations.
+Cai is Associate Head of School (International) and a Senior Lecturer in International Relations.
 She joined Deakin in February 2012 from the University of Birmingham, UK, where she was a Lecturer in the Centre for Russian and East European Studies and taught International Relations and Russian language.

 - Critical Security Studies;

 - Interpretive ethnographic methods and fieldwork in IR;

 - International norms socialization, localization and resistance;

 Empirically, Cai's research focuses on the former Soviet Union, particularly